MarcoToppino/99/README.md

 * As a player, I want the game controls to be easy to access during the game.

-* As a player, I want to receive overall feedback during and after the game.
+* As a player, I want to receive overall feedback during  the game.

 * As a player, I want to be able to play the game on different devices.